-Amilcar took his first breath of air in 1954, in the industrial city of Monterrey Mexico.
+Amilcar took his first breath of air in 1954, in the industrial city of Monterrey, Mexico.
 Things were rough for his family.
-When he was three and a half years old and his mother was pregnant, his father abandoned them.
+His father abandoned them when he was three years old and his mother was pregnant.
 To provide for him and his unborn sister, Amilcar’s mother immigrated to the United States in search of the American Dream.
-The first few years were very hard for both mother and son.
-At times, it was the American Nightmare.
-With dedication and persistence, Amilcar learned a new culture, a new language, and a new way of life but with some hard knocks along the way.
+The first ten years were tough for mother and son.
+There were times it was the American Nightmare.
+With his dedication and persistence, Amilcar learned a new culture and a new language, but with a few hard knocks along the way.

-Six months after his retirement, his mother passed away.
-At age eighty-six.
-She had health issues and Amilcar thought he was prepared to lose her, but he was wrong.
+Six months after he retired, his mother passed away at age eighty-six.
+She had health issues and Amilcar thought himself prepared to lose her, but he was wrong.
 It was his mother that inspired him to write.
-Many years ago, Amilcar had a couple of interesting dreams.
-He discussed those dreams at length with his mother.
-She suggested he write them down but he never did.
-After his mother’s passing, he recalled his mother’s words, and now he writes.
-His mother’s memory has inspired him to begin another chapter in his life as a writer.
-Amilcar plans to write straight through his Golden Years.
+Many years ago, Amilcar had two interesting dreams and discussed those dreams at length with his mother.
+She suggested he write them, but he never did.
+After his mother’s passing, he recalled his mother’s words.
+And now he writes.
+His mother’s memory has inspired him to begin another chapter in his life as a writer, storyteller and plans to write straight through his Golden Years.

-Never in my wildest dreams did I ever imagined I would write a book much less have it published.
+Never in my wildest dreams did I ever imagined I would write a book, much less have it published.
 It started with a dream I had.
 My mother told me to write it down.
-But work and life kept getting in my way.
-After my mother died, I remembered her words and began to write.
+However, work, family, and life kept getting in the way, I put writing aside.
+But after my mother died, I remembered her words and started writing.
 Even with my mother’s absence, she continues to inspire and encourage me to grow and learn.